lx19990999/adb-gui/README.md

     ```

 2.  **Install Fyne dependencies:**
-    This is required for building Fyne applications.
+    This command installs the Fyne CLI tool, which is helpful for managing Fyne projects.
     ```sh
     go install fyne.io/fyne/v2/cmd/fyne@latest
     ```

 3.  **Tidy the Go modules:**
+    This downloads the necessary Go packages for the project.
     ```sh
     go mod tidy
     ```